 – In 2008, he performed one of the greatest feats in Olympic history by winning eight gold medals from eight events in the pool

 And at the age of 27, the man known as the Baltimore Bullet and the Flying Fish, was primed to add clear water to any pretenders to the throne by netting a further seven golds to his burgeoning spoils of water-based combat at the London Games.
 The scene was set for history to once again be rewritten and to add to the spectacle Phelps would need to conquer one of the greatest rivalries in sport, on the greatest of stages, to take glory.
-Read the rest of this entry »
+FULL POST

 It’s gold or bust.
 There are two teams who enter the men’s Olympic football tournament with just one goal – finishing at the top of the podium.